COVID-19 Has Increased The Need For Foster Parents

 Larry Malcolm Smith Jr., a 21-year-old former foster child, aged out of the system and into the pandemic.
 He was not given guidance on healthcare, housing, or job opportunities.
 Instead, his foster care agency handed him a MetroCard, good for one free trip.

 Smith’s experience has not been uncommon among aging-out youth.
-Due to public assistance services being put on hold when the stay-at-home order was enforced, a significant number of these young adults have been left behind, deprived of the preparatory assistance they needed when entering into adulthood.
+Due to public assistance services being put on hold when the stay-at-home order was enforced, a significant number of these young adults have been left behind, deprived of the preparatory assistance they needed when entering adulthood.

 Felicia Wilson, founder of What About Us, Inc., a nonprofit that mentors aging-out youth, says several of these young adults were unable to afford food during the pandemic due to a lack of social services.
 And since many of them haven’t had access to laptops, they haven’t been able to apply for food stamps.
 Those who did apply went as long as 90 days with no reply due to antiquated government workflow.